- Seven hour scenic drive to Pokhara with scenic view that offers greenery, rivers, villages, farms and beautiful mountain scenarios.

 - Friendly Gurung people, culture, tradition, living style and their warm hospitality

 Upon arrival at the airport, meet and transfer to the hotel.
-In the afternoon, you have an option to be escorted stroll around Thamel and the local streets of Kathmandu.
-Welcome dinner in the evening with a typical Nepali cultural program.
+In the afternoon, you have an option to stroll around Thamel and the local streets of Kathmandu.
+There will be a welcome dinner in the evening with a typical Nepali cultural program.
 Overnight in Kathmandu.

 Day 2: Kathmandu Sightseeing and trek Preparation